Document-to-PDF conversion

 Workarounds

-if you encounter issues with document-to-PDF conversion while uploading to the platform, here are some workaround methods you can use:
+If you encounter issues with document-to-PDF conversion while uploading to the platform, here are some workaround methods you can use:

 • Enable Document Download: Ensure that the option to download the document is enabled.
 This will allow users to download the original document if the conversion fails.